 Our space at 144 Montague requires the ability to go up a single flight of stairs.
-Due to the landmark status of the Brooklyn Heights Historic District and our status as renters, we are unfortunately unable to make structural changes to the building at this time that would eliminate this barrier, though we are exploring options.
+Due to the landmark status of the Brooklyn Heights Historic District, fire code restrictions and our position as renters, we are unfortunately unable to make structural changes to the building at this time that would eliminate this barrier, though we have explored every possible option.

 We strive to continue making Brooklyn Poets a more accessible space, and we’re always open to hearing about how we could do better.
 If you have any questions or suggestions, contact us at email@example.com or by going to our Contact page.

-We are dedicated to keeping up with the latest info on COVID-19 to inform the policies we use to keep each other safe.
+We actively monitor COVID-19 data, including wastewater surveillance, to inform the policies we use to keep each other safe.
 This means they may differ from local mandates.
 Below is our policy for in-person workshops, events and other gatherings hosted at our space at 144 Montague.